ibm-cloud-docs/solution-tutorials/lamp-stack.md

 * Monitor a LAMP server.
 * Secure the server.

+## Before you begin

+{: #prereqs}

+1. Contact your Infrastructure master user to get the following permissions:

+   - Network permission

+   Network permission is required to be able to add **Public and Private Network Uplink**

+   ​

 ## Provision a LAMP server

 1. Go to the catalog in the {{site.data.keyword.Bluemix}} console, and select the Virtual Server service from the Infrastructure section.

 2. Select **Public Virtual Server** and then click **Create**.

 3. Under **Image**, select **LAMP** latest version under **Ubuntu**.
 Even though this comes pre-installed with Apache, MySQL, and PHP, we'll re-install PHP and MySQL with the latest version.

 4. Under **Network Interface** select the **Public and Private Network Uplink** option.
+   **Note:** Infrastructure network permission is needed to add **Public and Private Network Uplink**.

 5. Review the other configuration options and click **Provision** to provision the server.    ![Configure virtual server](images/solution4/ConfigureVirtualServer.png)